The man. The myth. The legend.

 What about his pants?
 Big Tex’s jeans size are 434 x 240 (waist x inseam).
-It took 100 yards of fabric to make them; they weigh 100 pounds and have 3.5” rivets.
-It takes a week to make the cowboy’s jeans, replicas of Dickies popular 5-pocket jeans made from Dickies FR (flame-resistant) denim provided by Mount Vernon Mills in Trion, GA.
+It takes 100 yds. of fabric to make them; they weigh 100 lbs. and have 3.5-in. rivets.
+It takes a week to make the cowboy’s jeans, which are replicas of Dickies popular 5-pocket jeans made from Dickies denim provided by Mount Vernon Mills in Trion, GA.

 What about his hat, belt, and boots?
-He wears a 95 gallon hat.
-His belt is 33-feet long and is 1-foot 5-in wide.
-His boots are a 1949 replica boot designed by Lucchese, size 96.
+He wears a 95-gallon hat.
+His belt is 33-ft. long and is 1-ft.
+5-in. wide.
+His size 96 boots are a 1949 replica boot designed by Lucchese.

 |1952 - 2012||2013 - Present|

 |Height||52 ft.||55 ft.|